ghcjs/ghcjs-base/README.md

 #### TypedArray

+If you already knew how to use TypedArray, understanding `JavaScript.TypedArray` would not be difficult.

+#### ArrayBuffer

-It seems TypedArray is handled by `GHCJS.Buffer` or `JavaScript.TypedArray`, but I don't know details.
+It is represented by `GHCJS.Buffer`.

 TODO : Add more details.